Snailclimb/spring-security-jwt-guide/README.md

 ## Setup

 1. git clone https://github.com/Snailclimb/spring-security-jwt-guide.git
-2. open project and wait maven to install project Dependencies
+2. open project and wait maven to install project Dependencies。It is recommended that you open with IDEA, and make sure that you download the lombok plug-in for your idea
 3. change `application.properties` change the database connection information parameter to your own

 ## Example